 The engineers finally upgraded to Jekyll 3.5.2, which allowed us to leverage Liquid 4.0.
 This reduced the build time from about 5 minutes to 1.5 minutes.
 Still, Jekyll 3.5.2 had a dependency on an older version of the rouge gem, which was giving us issues with some code syntax highlighting for JSON.
 The process of updating the gem within the build management system was foreign territory to me, and it was also a new process for the engineers.

 To keep everyone in sync, we asked that each writer check their version of Jekyll and manually upgrade to the latest version.
 (Bundler would have helped us stay in sync with Jekyll versions.)
-However, this turned out not to be much of an issue, since there wasn’t much of a difference from one Jekyll gem version to the next.
+However, this turned out not to be much of an issue, since there wasn’t much of a difference from one Jekyll gem version to the next (at least for the features we were using).

-Ultimately, I learned that it’s one thing to update all the Jekyll gems and other dependencies on your own machine.
-But it’s an entirely different effort to update these gems within a build management server in an engineering environment you don’t own.
-In theory, getting everyone to sync both their local build processes with the way the server builds is key to avoiding surprises when the server builds your output.
-You don’t want to later discover the some lists didn’t render correctly or some code samples didn’t highlight correctly because of a mismatch of gems.
+Ultimately, I learned that it’s one thing to update all the Jekyll gems and other dependencies on your own machine, but it’s an entirely different effort to update these gems within a build management server in an engineering environment you don’t own.
+Ideally, getting everyone to sync both their local build processes with the way the server builds is key to avoiding surprises when the server builds your output.
+You don’t want to later discover the some lists don’t render correctly or some code samples don’t highlight correctly because of a mismatch of gems.

 Figuring out the right process for translation was also difficult.
-(I believe this process still has room to evolve and mature as well.)
 We started out translating the Markdown source.
 Our translation vendor affirmed they could handle Markdown as a source format, and we did tests to confirm it.
 However, after a few translation projects, it turned out that they couldn’t handle content that mixed Markdown with HTML, such as a Markdown document with an HTML table (and we almost always used HTML tables in Markdown).
 The vendors would count each HTML element as a Markdown entity, which would balloon the cost estimates.

-Further, the number of translation vendors that could handle Markdown was limited, which created risks around which vendors could even be used.
+Further, the number of translation vendors that could handle Markdown was limited, which created risks around the vendors that could even be used.
+If we wanted to scale across engineering, we couldn’t force every team to use the same two translation vendors.
 Eventually, we decided to revert to sending only HTML to vendors.

 However, if you send only the HTML output from Jekyll to vendors, it makes it difficult to apply updates.
-With Jekyll (and most static site generatos), your sidebar and layout is packaged into each of your individual doc pages.
-If you add a new page to your sidebar, or update any aspect of your layout, you would need to edit each individual file instance to make those updates across the documentation.
+With Jekyll (and most static site generators), your sidebar and layout is packaged into each of your individual doc pages.
+Supposing you’re just working with the output (not the source), if you have to add a new page to your sidebar, or update any aspect of your layout, you would need to edit each individual file instance to make those updates across the documentation.

 In the end, the process we developed for handling translation content involved manually inserting the translated HTML into pages in the Jekyll project, and then having these pages build into the output like the other Markdown pages.
-A bit of manual labor, but acceptable.
+A bit of manual labor, but acceptable given that we didn’t route content through translation all that often.

 The URLs for translated content also needed to have a different